2.8K

 Episodes

 Hi everyone, and welcome to Vocal Arts, the podcast that explores the world of professional voice artists.
-My name is Peter Barber, and I'll be your guide along this path of vocal performance.
-What's that?
-Oh, why am I qualified to host this show?
-Well, for starters, I got my master's degree in, you guessed it, "Vocal Arts and Performance" from the University of Southern California.
-I trained one-on-one with world-class singers, and learned all about the physiology and function of the human voice from leading voice scientists.
-Beyond that, I currently sing opera professionally as a Resident Artist at the Academy of Vocal Arts.
-Since quarantine started, I began producing my own a cappella music, from arranging and recording to mixing and mastering.
-I've performed in basically every genre from EDM to chamber choir, and with an undergrad major in audio engineering, I can comfortable bridge the gap between live performance and studio recordings, from the grandiose space of a 3000-seat opera house to the intimate, sound-proof booths used in voiceover.
-But perhaps most importantly, I'm just a young artist, fascinated by the various careers in vocal performance, and inspired to learn more about them from the best and brightest vocal talent the world has to offer.
+My name is Peter Barber, and I’ll be your guide along this path of vocal performance.
+I’m primarily a professional opera singer, music producer, and bass vocalist.
+Over the course of my career, I’ve trained and performed with world-class singers.
+I’ve learned all about the physiology and function of the human voice from leading voice scientists.
+I started a successful group of four bass singers called The Bass Gang, and I’ve grown my YouTube audience from 0 to over 100,000 subscribers via musical analysis videos.
+Beyond that, I currently sing opera professionally as a Studio Artist with Arizona Opera.
+I’ve performed in basically every genre from EDM to chamber choir, and with an undergrad major in audio engineering, I can comfortably bridge the gap between live performance and studio recordings, from the grandiose space of a 3000-seat opera house to the intimate, sound-proof booths used in voiceover.
+But perhaps most importantly, I’m an artist, fascinated by the various careers in vocal performance, and inspired to learn more about them from the best and brightest vocal talent the world has to offer.
 Thank you so much for joining me on this journey, and no matter what your involvement is within the world of vocal arts, I hope that here, on this podcast, you can both learn something and enjoy.
-This is Peter Barber, and I'll see you next time on Vocal Arts.
+This is Peter Barber, and I’ll see you next time on Vocal Arts.

 Episodes